textX/textX/docs/scoping.md

 We provide some standard scope providers:

- * scope_provider_plain_names: This is the **default provider** of textX.
+ * textx.scoping.providers.PlainName: This is the **default provider** of textX.
- * scope_provider_fully_qualified_names: This is a **provider similar to Java or Xtext name loopup**.
+ * textx.scoping.providers.FQN: This is a **provider similar to Java or Xtext name loopup**.
    Example: see tests/test_scoping/test_full_qualified_name.py.
- * ScopeProviderWithImportURI: This a provider which **allows to load additional modules** for lookup.
+ * textx.scoping.providers.ImportURI: This a provider which **allows to load additional modules** for lookup.
    You need to define a rule with an attribute "importURI" as string (like in Xtext).
 This string is then used to load other models.
 Moreover, you need to provide another scope provider to manage the concrete lookup, e.g., the scope_provider_plain_names or the scope_provider_fully_qualified_names.
    Example: see tests/test_scoping/test_import_module.py.
-    - ScopeProviderFullyQualifiedNamesWithImportURI (decorated scope provider)
+    - FQNImportURI (decorated scope provider)
-    - ScopeProviderPlainNamesWithImportURI (decorated scope provider)
+    - PlainNameImportURI (decorated scope provider)
- * ScopeProviderWithGlobalRepo: This is a provider where **you initially need to specifiy the model files to be loaded and used for lookup**.
-Like for ScopeProviderWithImportURI you need to provide another scope provider for the constere loopup.
+ * textx.scoping.providers.GlobalRepo: This is a provider where **you initially need to specifiy the model files to be loaded and used for lookup**.
+Like for ImportURI you need to provide another scope provider for the constere loopup.
    Example: see tests/test_scoping/test_global_import_modules.py.
-    - ScopeProviderFullyQualifiedNamesWithGlobalRepo (decorated scope provider)
+    - textx.scoping.providers.FQNGlobalRepo (decorated scope provider)
-    - ScopeProviderPlainNamesWithGlobalRepo (decorated scope provider)
+    - textx.scoping.providers.PlainNameGlobalRepo (decorated scope provider)
- * ScopeProviderForSimpleRelativeNamedLookups: This is a scope provider to **resolve relative lookups**: e.g., model-methods of a model-instance, defined by the class associated with the model-instance.
+ * textx.scoping.providers.RelativeName: This is a scope provider to **resolve relative lookups**: e.g., model-methods of a model-instance, defined by the class associated with the model-instance.
 Typically, another reference (the reference to the model-class of a model-instance) is used to determine the concrete referenced object (e.g. the model-method, owned by a model-class).
    Example: see tests/test_scoping/test_local_scope.py.
- * ScopeProviderForExtendableRelativeNamedLookups: The same as ScopeProviderForSimpleRelativeNamedLookups **allowing to model inheritance or chained lookups**.
+ * textx.scoping.providers.ExtRelativeName: The same as RelativeName **allowing to model inheritance or chained lookups**.
    Example: see tests/test_scoping/test_local_scope.py.

 ### Note on Uniqueness of Model Elements

-Two different models created using one single meta model (not using a scope provider like ScopeProviderWithGlobalRepo, but by directly loading the models from file) have different instances of the same model elements.
+Two different models created using one single meta model (not using a scope provider like GlobalRepo, but by directly loading the models from file) have different instances of the same model elements.
 If you need two such models to share their model element instances, you can specify this, while creating the meta model (global_repository=True).
 Then, the meta model will store an own instance of a GlobalModelRepository as a